Harry J. Malony: Early years

-Harry James Malony was born on August 24, 1889 in Lakemont, New York.
-Malony attended the United States Military Academy (USMA) at West Point, New York and graduated on June 12, 1912.
+Harry James Malony was born on August 24, 1889, in Lakemont, New York.
+Malony attended the United States Military Academy (USMA) at West Point, New York, and graduated on June 12, 1912.
 He was also commissioned a second lieutenant in the infantry on that date.
 Some of his West Point classmates later became general officers either during or after World War II as he did, such as Wade H. Haislip, John Shirley Wood, Walton Walker, Raymond O. Barton, Walter M. Robertson, William H. Wilbur, Franklin C. Sibert, Robert McGowan Littlejohn, Stephen J. Chamberlin, Archibald Vincent Arnold, Albert E. Brown, Gilbert R. Cook and Millard Harmon.

 He was then assigned to the 10th Infantry Regiment, which was stationed near the Mexican Border.
 With the American entry into World War I in April 1917, Malony was assigned to the 12th Field Artillery Regiment, but after a short time, he was ordered to France as part of the American Expeditionary Forces (AEF), where he was appointed the Head of the Aircraft Armament Section at Air Service Headquarters.
 For his leadership of this unit, Malony was awarded with his first Army Distinguished Service Medal and also the Order of the Black Star in the Grade of Officer by the Government of France.
 The citation for his Army DSM reads:

 Between the wars

 In the interwar period, Malony served in the various Artillery assignments, including service at Madison Barracks, Fort Sill or Fort McPherson.
 At the last mentioned installation, Malony served for almost four years as a Staff officer within 4th Coast Artillery Regiment.

-Malony also attended the Command and General Staff College at Fort Leavenworth, Kansas.
+Malony also attended the Command and General Staff College at Fort Leavenworth, Kansas from August 1925 to June 1926.
 In June 1931, Malony was appointed the professor of Military Science & Tactics at University of Oklahoma.
 In 1935, he attended the Army War College and subsequently became a Member of the Field Artillery Board.

 In 1937, Malony was transferred back to the Army War College, where he was appointed an instructor.
 He subsequently served a brief period attached to the War Plans Division at War Department General Staff.

 In September 1940, Malony was assigned to the Greenslade-Denver's board, which solved the Selection of Naval Bases in British Trans-Atlantic possessions.
 He subsequently became a member of the President's Base Lease Commission, which negotiated acquisition of Atlantic Bases.
 He was also promoted to the rank of brigadier general on January 29, 1941.